mr-mcox/bcf-sound-documentation/docs/source/checklists/ppt/before_service.rst

   .. ifconfig:: detail in ('high')

-    * They are turned on with the black remote stored in the metal cabinet of the sound booth
+    * They are turned on with the black Viewsonic remote stored in the metal cabinet of the sound booth
     * Press the power button while standing nearly underneath the projectors and pointing the remote at them
     * They both should turn on with a single press
     * Wait a minute and listen for whether they start making noise.
 If they do, press the mute button on the remote.